TL;DR: Is Granola AI Worth It in 2026?

 The AI is quick and straight to the point.
 It doesn’t add any fluff or go out of its way to help you.
 It’s better at identifying things than engaging in intellectual conversations about them.

 In other chats, I mostly used the Ask Granola feature to locate things from the discussion or to test its knowledge of what we discussed.
-It’s always quick to respond but I did feel that the answers were lacking something.
+It’s always quick to respond, but I did feel that the answers were lacking something.

 Another thing I noticed is that when you go out of a meeting and then re-enter, all of your Ask Granola questions and answers are gone.
 This is a bit annoying, especially if you wanted to refer back to them later.
 Instead, you’re forced to ask the same question again.

-Meeting Organization and UI
+What’s Granola Like for Meeting Organization and UI?

 One of the biggest limitations of Granola, for me, was the lack of organization.
 I don’t know how this works for teams, but I imagine it must get very busy unless they have an entirely different design for the team plan.